HX-Rd/GithubAccessTokenAuthorization/README.md

 Github Access Token Authentication for .netcore 2.1

 ## What does this extension do?
-This extension adds Google authorization to Web Api's in dot net 2.1.
+This extension adds Github authorization to Web Api's in dot net 2.1.
 It does not do a OIDC authentication, it only verifies the github tokens, and adds claims to the principal from github token endpoint.
 There are some options you can set to affect the behavior of the plugin and these are covered here below.
 There is also some caching support and will also be documented here below.

 ## Who is the extension for
 This is by no means a best practise for providing authorization to you apis.
 The best way would to protect it with jwt tokens and setup a identity server and use jwt tokens from it to authorize.
-You could then also sign in with google and get the github access token and send it down to the api's if you need to access the github apis.
+You could then also sign in with github and get the github access token and send it down to the api's if you need to access the github apis.
 This does introduce some overhead and some times you just want to throw togeater an api fast and stil want some authorization.
 This might be a case where this extension would be helpful.
 If you have anything that is not going to be just a hobby implementation of an api, go with the [Identity Server](https://github.com/IdentityServer/IdentityServer4) route.